[LUM#13] "If we don't change, it will happen again"

 At the same time, tourism soared by 5,600%.
 Covid-19 is a disease spread by international travel.
 This pandemic was totally predictable: all the conditions were in place for an emerging infectious disease of this type to spread rapidly across the planet.

-If we could predict this pandemic, how could we guard against the next?
+If we can predict this pandemic, how can we guard against the next?

 So we need to radically transform our agri-food system?